 For most practical applications for homes and offices, a power inverter will be required in a solar power system.
 Since the solar panel and batteries delivers DC voltage, it becomes necessary for a device to convert the DC output of the solar panels and batteries to AC voltage required by most home appliances.

 A power inverter converts DC voltage to AC voltage.
 Inverters sold in Nigeria will convert DC voltage from your battery to 220V 50 Hz AC voltage.

 In some applications where DC voltage is required, an inverter will not be necessary.

-A professionally designed 1200 watts true sine wave inverter, for a solar power system with one-year warranty costs about N75,000.
-It is a good idea to buy a solar inverter outright if you want to build a solar energy system from the start.
+A good quality 1.5KVA watts true sine wave inverter, for a solar power system with one-year warranty costs about 80,000 Naira.
+It is a good idea to buy a solar inverter outright if you want to build a solar power system from the start.

 This creates the need for a solar power system to store energy from the sun during the day so that at night/poor weather conditions it can be used to generate electricity.
 A battery stores energy in chemical form.

 One or more batteries are connected in a bank to deliver required energy.
 One to 10 batteries or even more may be required for the solar power system depending on requirement.